waynesutton/better-todo/README.md

 - **Copy button** - copy note content to clipboard
 - **Delete button** - remove notes with confirmation
 - **Auto-saves** when you type (debounced for smooth experience)
+- **Syntax highlighting** - Use ```language for code blocks with Cursor Dark Theme colors
+- **Supported languages** - CSS, JavaScript, TypeScript, HTML, JSON, Python, Go, Rust, and more

 ### Organizing by Date